-Without a document management solution in place, the tasks involved in transactional processes require excessive manual filing, paper shuffling and the need to physically search through filing cabinets.
-These process steps add no genuine value to the business and only result in wasted time.
+Without a document management solution in place, document-dependent tasks involved in processes include manual filing, paper shuffling, and the need to search through filing cabinets or messy email chains for information.
+These steps add minimal value to the business and result in wasted time.

 - Executives waste six weeks per year searching for lost documents.

+With a document management platform, companies can house data in the cloud instead of in a room full of filing cabinets.
 This eliminates the need for physical storage space, the time spent manually filing information, and the costs associated with external storage.

-The management of remote employees comes with its own set of complications, one of them being effective collaboration and communication.
+The management of remote employees comes with its own set of complications: one of them being effective collaboration and communication.

-Field staff are empowered to retrieve all business data and documents required to conduct business.
-Executives can manage approvals, salespeople can submit expense reports and field staff can access customer information without ever stepping foot into the office.
+Field staff are empowered to retrieve all business data and documents required to conduct business on the go.
+Executives can manage approvals; salespeople can submit expense reports; and field workers can access customer information without ever stepping foot into the office.

 With the web-based access that DocuPhase provided to the Forsyth County Sheriff’s Office, every one of their 125 patrol officers with an in-car computer can access such files as arrest records, hand-written instant reports, and case information immediately from the field.
-Learn more...

 - Are documents securely stored, with confidential information protected from unauthorized internal and external access?